santhosh-123-wq/Traffic-Accident-Risk-Analysis-and-High-Risk-zone-identification-using-Data-Analytics/README.md

 The primary business objective of this analysis is to understand how traffic conditions, road infrastructure, and environmental factors contribute to accident risks, enabling the City Traffic Department to:

 - Improve road safety by identifying high-risk zones

 - Reduce the number of accidents at intersections and highways

 - Enhance traffic signal optimization and road condition monitoring

 - Support data-driven decision-making for traffic management

 - Enable proactive accident prevention strategies

+Project Workflow:

+Handled missing values, duplicates and inconsistent entries

+Standardized data formats, type casted the data, transformed the data for analysis

+Saved the Cleaned and Transformed data in CSV for further analysis

+Exploratory data analysis (EDA)

+Stored and managed the data in SQL

+Identified Accident trends

+Visualization (Power BI)

+Created report showing Accident patterns

 Insights: